slackhq/slack-api-docs/page_messages.md

 behavior for each different `subtype`) or can fallback to a simple mode by just showing the `text` of the message.
 Note that these messages do not come from a user.
 Message text is typically automatically generated to explain the event, but a full client will format this information specially.
-The message text supports the usual user, channel and URL escaping.
+The message text supports the usual [user, channel and URL escaping](/docs/formatting).

+Messages may optionally include [attachments](/docs/attachments) for display of structured data.

 Messages that are part of a channel's history, but should not be displayed to the user, have a special `hidden` flag.
 These messages include records of edits and deletes and other 'invisible' metadata.